Introduction

 Operators in insulation coatings market recognize the need to monitor viscosity but making that measurement outside laboratory has challenged process engineers and quality departments over the years.
 Existing laboratory viscometers are of little value in process environments because viscosity is directly affected by temperature, shear rate and other variables that are very different off-line from what they are in-line.
 Conventional methods of controlling viscosity of enamel coating have proven inadequate even in applications where the wide variation in enamel viscosity is permitted and wire coatings are allowed to vary out of the predetermined specification range.

-Traditionally, operators have measured the viscosity of printing ink using the efflux cup.
+Traditionally, operators have measured the viscosity of enamel coatings using the efflux cup.
 Paint dissolved liquid is timed sampling using the dosage cup, where the time taken by the pain passing through the funnel (efflux cup) is taken to be an indicator of the relative viscosity.
-The procedure is messy and time-consuming, particularly if the ink needs to be filtered first.
+The procedure is messy and time-consuming, particularly if the coating needs to be filtered first.
 It is pretty inaccurate, inconsistent and non-repeatable even with an experienced operator.
 Due to continuous production process of enamelled wire, the interval sampling causes excessive delays.
 The viscosity of paint dissolved liquid can’t be adjusted in real time.
 Besides, the various cylinders of the thin paint coating process are open; due to changes in ambient temperature, humidity and other factors, such as temperature, dry climate, paint solvents are likely to be volatile, this viscosity measurement technique becomes ineffective with regard to the process needs.

 Some companies use thermal management systems to keep point-of-application at a determined optimal temperature to achieve constant viscosity.
 But temperature is not the only factor affecting viscosity.
 Shear rate, flow conditions, pressure and other variables can affect viscosity changes as well.
 Temperature controlled systems also have long installation times and a large footprint.